patrickmj/Corrections/README.md

 Plugin Status
 -------------

 Work in progress.
-A thing that I need for [http://museums.hackingthehumanities.org/about US Museums Explorer].
+A thing that I need for [US Museums Explorer](http://museums.hackingthehumanities.org/about).
 Not affiliated with my place of work.

 Configuration
 -------------